Llohee/KOI-Static/README.md

-# How to Run Koi-Static Application
+# How to Run Koi-tracker Application

 This is a React project using TypeScript and Vite.